Conditions inside Fukushima's melted nuclear reactors still unclear 13 years after disaster struck

 It's crucial for officials to understand the data from melted debris so they can make a plan to remove it safely.
 TEPCO aims to get the first sample out later this year from the least-damaged No. 2 reactor.

 TEPCO has been trying to get the sample by using a robotic arm.
-Officials have struggled to get the robot past the wreckage, and hope that by October they can use a simpler device that looks like a fishing rod to get a primary sample.
+Officials have struggled to get the robot past the wreckage, and hope that by October they can use a simpler device that looks like a fishing rod.

 The fuel in the worst-damaged No. 1 reactor mostly fell from the core to the bottom of its primary containment vessel.
 Some of it penetrated and mixed with the concrete foundation, making removal extremely difficult.